nmintzer-oswego/isaac-launchable/README.md

 # Isaac Launchable

-Isaac Launchable offers a simplified approach to installing and using [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html) and [Isaac Sim](https://github.com/isaac-sim/IsaacSim).
+Isaac Launchable offers a simplified approach to trying [Isaac Lab](https://isaac-sim.github.io/IsaacLab/main/index.html) and [Isaac Sim](https://github.com/isaac-sim/IsaacSim) in a web browser.

 Through this project, users can interact with Isaac Sim and Isaac Lab purely from a web browser, with one tab running Visual Studio Code for development and command execution, and another tab providing the streamed user interface for Isaac Sim.